InterObservers.

 Running multiple AI tools is normal, not a failure.
 Most operators we know keep two or three of these different tools in rotation, because no single image generator wins every brief across photorealism, text, and design.

-If you also need motion, the best free AI video generator right now is Google's Veo 3.1 inside Gemini, with a daily free quota of 50 credits.
-Kling 3.0 is the cheapest AI video generator with a real free plan, from $7.99/mo, while Runway leads on editing control.
+If you also need motion, the best free AI video generator right now is Google's Veo 3.1, free inside Google Vids for any Google account.
+Kling 3.0 is the cheapest AI video generator with a real free plan, around 66 free credits a day, while Runway leads on editing control.
 These cover image and video when a campaign needs both.

 A good free AI content generator like ChatGPT can write the prompt describing what you want before you ever open an image tool.
 Use AI to draft the brief, then ask the model to create an image straight from that text.